Pi Cluster Documentation

 owner: myuser

-• It will create and bootstrap a 3 nodes database, 16.3-4 version.
+• It will create and bootstrap a 3-node PostgreSQL database cluster, version 16.3.

-• Bootstrap will create a database named, mydatabase and a user, myuser which is the owner of that database
+• Bootstrap will create a database named mydatabase and a user myuser, which is the owner of that database.

 Auto-generated secrets

-Bootstraping without specifying any secret, like in the previous example, cloudnative-pg generates a couple of secrets.
+Bootstrapping without specifying any secret, like in the previous example, cloudnative-pg generates a couple of secrets.

 • [cluster name]-app (unless you have provided an existing secret through .spec.bootstrap.initdb.secret.name)